jmswaney/thesis/source/15_Phenotyping.md

 [@Renner2017; @Qian2016] Cerebral organoids recapitulate genetic and epigenetic features of prenatal human brain development [@Camp2015; @Luo2016;
-@Quadrato2017] and have been used to identify cytoarchitectural changes brought on by microcephaly, lissencephaly [@Bershteyn2017; @Li2016], Rett syndrome [@Mellios2018], Autism [@Mariani2015], and Zika virus infection [@Watanabe2017].
+@Quadrato2017] and have been used to identify cytoarchitectural changes brought on by microcephaly (Lancaster et al. 2013), lissencephaly [@Bershteyn2017], Rett syndrome [@Mellios2018], Autism [@Mariani2015], and Zika virus infection [@Watanabe2017].
 These studies are important for characterizing the impact of disease on early cortical development.
 However, most published work has relied on the manual analysis of histological tissue sections to characterize cytoarchitecture and cell populations.
 The loss of spatial information is problematic considering the unique features of individual organoids and can lead to biased data interpretation.

 Cerebral organoid heterogeneity produces a quantifiable variability at both inter- and intra-batch levels (Quadrato et al. 2017).
 Many groups have sought to